dorey/django_wsgi_deployer/README.rst

 * %(project): a 'git clone' of your project

-Edit the configurations in "fabfile.py" and run "fab launch".
+Edit the configurations in "configs.yaml" and run "python deployer.py". (note: deployer.py requires "pyyaml")

 After running, you will need to configure the database and create a symlink from the apache configurations to the "site.conf" file.
 For this, I'd recommend something like this: